rnepal2/Purchase-Analytics/README.md

 # Purchase-Analytics

-This project is done as a part of the *Insight Data Engineering* coding challenge.
+This project is done as a part of the *Insight Data Engineering* coding challenge which led me to the selection for fellowship.

 ## Problem
 Here, we use the [Instacart dataset](https://www.instacart.com/datasets/grocery-shopping-2017) containing 3 million Instacart orders.